 The Ethernet Internet connection supports 100 Mbps.
-The LAN Ethernet connections support 10/100 Mbps.
 The 802.11g wireless connection supports up to 54 Mbps (depending on signal quality, etc.).
 The MoCA connection supports 270 Mbps.

 Are the FiOS Router's Ethernet ports auto-sensing?

 Yes.
 Either a straight-through or crossover Ethernet cable can be used.